There is a fine line between sympathy and empathy. Learning the difference can make huge changes in your relationship with your child.

 My mother was a professional worrier.
 Whenever I expressed having a problem with anything, she sympathized, “Oh my poor dear.
 That’s so awful.
 Do you really have to do that?”
 Her sympathy was not helpful.
 As a matter of fact, I stopped sharing my problems with her because then I had her feelings and worry to deal with as well as my own problem.

-When we sympathize with our children, we often cross a boundary and become enmeshed with our child in their problem.
-We then become overly protective (the helicopter parent) and try hard to fix or take away our child’s problem.
+When we sympathize with our children, we can cross a boundary and become enmeshed with our child in their problem.
+We then become overly protective or involved (the helicopter parent) and try hard to fix or take away our child’s problem.
 For example, my child is having a problem with a classmate calling my child names.
 When I sympathize, it becomes more about my upset, resentment, or anger than my child’s difficulty with the name-calling.
 I then feel justified in calling the teacher or offending child’s parent, getting angry and demanding restitution.

 If I have empathy for my child’s problem, I stay detached to a certain extent.
 But I am detached from making it my problem, not from my child.
 I may be upset about the situation but more important is connecting with my child and expressing my understanding of and compassion for his emotions.
 Empathy lets the child know that this important adult understands him and can name his feelings, so he feels normal and accepted.
 “It’s got to be so hard when you hear that name.
 I can imagine that you feel pretty demoralized.”
 It’s about my child, not me.
 He can agree with my assumption or correct it.
 Conversation typically follows empathy.